 We have obtained all information regarding the S&P 500® Market Agility 10 TCA 0.5% Decrement Index ER, the MA Index and the components of the MA Index contained herein, including its make-up, method of calculation and changes in its components, from publicly available information.
 That information reflects the policies of, and is subject to change by, S&P Dow Jones Indices ("S&P DJI").
-S&P DJI has no obligation to continue to publish, and may discontinue publication of, the S&P 500® Market Agility 10 TCA 0.5% Decrement Index FR
+S&P DJI has no obligation to continue to publish, and may discontinue publication of, the S&P 500® Market Agility 10 TCA 0.5% Decrement Index ER.

 The S&P 500® Market Agility 10 TCA 0.5% Decrement Index ER measures the performance of the S&P 500 Market Agility TCA Index (the "MA Index"), subject to a 10% volatility target, less a decrement fee of 0.5% per annum.
 The Index, through its sub-indices, employs a rules-based quantitative investment strategy that tracks a synthetic 70/30 portfolio of equity and fixed income components (rebalanced monthly) and dynamically adjusts both the direction of the exposure of its components (i.e., short or long) and the quantum of exposure to its components based on momentum and volatility observations.
 The Index includes multiple layers of volatility targeting: at the level of the Index and at the level of the equity component and fixed income component that together comprise the MA Index.
-In general, a volatility target will result in exposure to its underlying asset greater than 100% when the applicable measure of realized volatility is below the volatility target and less than 100% when the applicable measure of realized volatility is above the volatility target in an effort to maintain a constant level of volatility, in each case subject to the applicable cap on maximum exposure.
+In general, a volatility target will result in exposure to its underlying asset greater than 100% when the applicable measure of realized volatility target in an effort to maintain a constant level of volatility, in each case subject to the applicable cap on maximum exposure.
 In each case, if the exposure is less than 100%, the difference between the exposure and 100% will be allocated to a non-interest bearing cash position, which offers some protection against decreases in the level of the applicable index but does not earn interest or a positive yield.